Ryder Scott

 Ryder Scott Company is a petroleum consulting firm based in Houston, Texas, United States.
 The firm independently estimates oil and gas reserves, future production profiles and cashflow economics, including discounted net present values.
-It assess oil reserves and evaluates oil and gas properties.
+It assesses oil reserves and evaluates oil and gas properties.

 History

-The company was founded in Bradford, Pennsylvania on July 1, 1937, by Harry M. Ryder, a prominent petroleum engineer, who died in 1954. and David Scott, Jr.
+The company was founded in Bradford, Pennsylvania on July 1, 1937, by Harry M. Ryder, a prominent petroleum engineer who died in 1954, and David Scott, Jr.

 In 1967, Ryder Scott acquired Robert W. Harrison & Co., moved to Houston, and transitioned from waterflood design to evaluation engineering, Ryder Scott's core business.